 7 Phases of Software Development Lifecycle (SDLC)

-The Software Development Life Cycle meticulously guides software projects from inception to final deployment and ongoing support.
-Each phase contributes to a high-quality, efficient software product that aligns with stakeholder needs.
-Here's a breakdown of these 7 crucial phases:
+The Software Development Life Cycle carefully leads software projects from conception to deployment and support.
+Every stage together produces high-quality, efficient software that meets stakeholder needs.
+Here are 7 essential phases:

 Phase 1: Planning